ASOS/dsf2020/README.md

 The recommended way of running Tensorflow serving is with Docker image.

 ##### Environment setup
-- Access to valid Azure subscription where Azure Kubernetes cluster can be created
 - docker engine installed and running to run a serve General installation instructions are on the [Docker site](https://docs.docker.com/get-docker/), but some quick links here:
     [Docker for macOS](https://docs.docker.com/docker-for-mac/install/)